Carbon sinks: How nature helps fight climate change | DW | 25.11.2021

 But this all comes at a price.
 Forests remove carbon from the air, for example, at a cost of $7.50 to $27 (€6.60 to €23.60) per ton of CO2.
 Basalt fertilization would cost between $80 and $180.

-Technical solutions that filter CO2 directly from the air are even more expensive, ranging from $134 to $342 per ton, according to the International Energy Agency (IEA).
+Technical solutions that filter CO2 directly from the air are even more expensive, ranging from $134 to $342 per ton, according to the International Energy Agency.

 It's cheaper not to burn carbon in the first place and avoid emissions through insulation, green energy and conservation.

 "Cutting emissions is the most important thing that we can do.
-And so I think that's always number one," Jared Messinger of the World Resources Institute said.
+And so I think that's always number one," said Jared Messinger of the World Resources Institute.

 Translated from German by Elliot Douglas